The Locker Key

 “My job here is savin’ your ass.
 Yesterday, despite what I told you at dinner, I thought I could do that diplomatically.
 It was a long shot, but worth a try.
 But after last night, I can see his strategy now.”

-An hour later, Mick is sitting on the hood of the Jeep.
-Beside him is an aluminum briefcase, containing a phone signal scrambler.
-He activates the scrambler and dials a long-distance number.
+An hour later, Mick was sitting on the hood of the Jeep.
+Beside him was an aluminum briefcase, containing a phone signal scrambler.
+He activated the scrambler and dialled a long-distance number.

 “Hello.
 Mr Titus Riley please.
 Thank you.”